So you would like to change the main email address used with your Apple ID? Here is my experience. It was (mostly) a great one.

 - Know the unlock passcode of all your Apple devices, including your macOS computer if you have one.
 You will need it at some point.

 - Have a valid account recovery key stored somewhere that you can get access to easily just in case (you know what this is, right?).

 - Have an active iCloud backup of your devices or a fresh iTunes backup of your iOS devices (just in case).

 My first recommendation is don’t rush the whole process.
 Complete each step before starting another.
 I’m quite a big Apple user so I have many devices from which to sign off of iCloud.
 I chose to start with all my Apple TV, then my iPad followed by my iPhone and finally with my iMac.
 On my Mac, I wanted an easy way to visit appleid.apple.com and also fix an issue with my big iCloud Photos library before sign-in back in (more on this later).

-The Apple TV is the easiest part of the story.
+Apple TV is the easiest part of the story.
 I made sure to sign off in iCloud Photo Library, iTunes Store and the App Store and turn off Home Sharing.
 Then, I did my iPad.
-By logging off from iCloud on iOS, this triggers the following dialog.
+By logging off from iCloud on iOS, it triggers the following dialogue box.

 Since all the data is on iCloud, I didn’t want to get a local copy of these so I left all options turned off.
 The process of removing the data from my iPad took quite a while.
 Once this status message disappeared, the iOS device still continues to do its cleaning in the background.
 I was able to get a feeling of the progress by using a widget that shows how much free space there is left on my device.